streats/streats.github.io/craft-notes/bug-prioritization-matrix.md

 - App is completely inaccessible or unusable
   - Browser crashes or freezes
   - Page is blank or inaccessible
-  - UI elements broken such that it renders the page on usable
+  - UI elements broken such that it renders the page unusable

 ## Priority 2 - High